SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 <img src="results/figures/supp_figure1-1.png" title="plot of chunk supp_figure1" alt="plot of chunk supp_figure1" style="display: block; margin: auto;" />

 **Supplemental Figure 2.
-A random forest model successfully predicted the number of tumors in the mice at the end of the model (A) based on their microbiota composition at the start end of the model (B).** The OTUs in B are ranked in decreasing order of their Gini coefficient.
+A random forest model successfully predicted the number of tumors in the mice at the end of the model (A) based on their microbiota composition at the start end of the model (B).** The OTUs in B are ranked in decreasing order of their mean decrease in the MSE.
 The relationships between the first 6 OTUs and the number of tumors found in those mice are shown in Supplemental Figure 3.

 <img src="results/figures/supp_figure2-1.png" title="plot of chunk supp_figure2" alt="plot of chunk supp_figure2" style="display: block; margin: auto;" />